Who do we serve?

 If a replacement is unavailable locally, you may offer the shift up for trade on the email@example.com listserv.

-If you are unable to find a replacement and it is within 24 hours of the shift's scheduled start time, please contact the AskAway Administrative Centre.
+If you are unable to find a replacement and it is within 24 hours of the shift's scheduled start time, please contact the AskAway Admin Centre.

 Working From Home

 AskAway has no policy on working from home.
 Please follow your local institutional policy.
-However, librarians working from home are expected to have a high-speed internet connection and a computer which meets the system requirements for chat.
+However, service providers working from home are expected to have a high-speed internet connection and a computer which meets the system requirements for chat.

 If you have any questions or concerns about these guidelines, please don't hesitate to contact the AskAway Admin Centre.